When does a side hustle become a business that you have to pay tax for?

 When do I have to start paying tax on my side hustle?

-Most people won’t suddenly have to pay tax on their second-hand and homemade sales - thanks to the ‘trading allowance’.
+Plenty of people won’t have to pay tax on their second-hand and homemade sales - thanks to the ‘trading allowance’.
 As long as you’re selling under £1,000 worth of goods or services a year, you won’t have to pay tax on those.

 Note: The trading allowance is for income, not profit - if you get paid more than £1,000, you’ll have to declare it, even if your actual profit is lower.

-It’s a good idea to keep records on your side hustle, even if you don’t expect to earn over £1,000 - you don’t want to be surprised by a big sale late in the tax year and suddenly have to scramble for your records.
+It’s a good idea to keep a record of your side hustle income and expenses, even if you don’t expect to earn over £1,000 - you don’t want to be surprised by a big sale late in the tax year and suddenly have to scramble to find receipts and sales records.

 If you earn over £1,000 a year from your side hustle, you’ll need to check whether what you’re selling counts as trading.
 HMRC has a framework for this, which is called ‘badges of trade’.